+Common stock offered by the selling stockholders A total of up to 13,221,430 shares of common stock, which consists of: (i) 8,846,428 common shares and (ii) 4,375,002 warrant shares.
+The selling stockholders may from time to time sell some, all or none of the shares of common stock pursuant to the registration statement of which this prospectus is a part.
+Selling stockholders See "Selling Stockholders" beginning on page 113 Common stock outstanding 41,091,532 shares Use of proceeds We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders in this offering.
+See "Use of Proceeds."
 Risk factors Investing in our common stock involves significant risks.
-See "Risk Factors" beginning on page 10 and other information contained in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
-OTCQB marketplace symbol "WINT" Proposed Nasdaq Capital Market symbol Our common stock is currently listed on The OTCQB® Market and we have applied to list our common stock on The Nasdaq Capital Market, or Nasdaq, under the symbol "WINT".
-While we believe that upon the completion of the offering contemplated by this prospectus we will meet the standards for listing on Nasdaq, there can be no assurance that we will be successful in listing our common stock on Nasdaq.
-However, we will not complete this offering unless we are so listed.
-Transfer Agent and registrar Continental Stock Transfer and Trust Company
+See "Risk Factors" beginning on page 7 of this prospectus.
+OTCQB marketplace symbol WINT Proposed Nasdaq Capital Market symbol Our common stock is currently listed on OTCQB and we have applied to list our common stock on The Nasdaq Capital Market, or Nasdaq under the symbol "WINT".
+While we believe that we will meet the standards for listing on Nasdaq, there can be no assurance that we will be successful in listing our common stock on Nasdaq.
+Transfer agent and registrar Continental Stock Transfer and Trust Company

-Except as otherwise indicated, the number of shares of our common stock to be outstanding upon completion of this offering is based on 41,091,532 shares of our common stock outstanding as of December 31, 2019, and excludes:
+Except as otherwise indicated, the number of shares of our common stock outstanding is based on 41,091,532 shares of our common stock outstanding as of December 31, 2019, and excludes:

-- 5,316,831 shares of our common stock issuable upon the exercise of stock options outstanding as of December 31, 2019, at a weighted-average exercise price of \$5.87 per share; - 14,224,460 shares of our common stock issuable upon the exercise of the warrants outstanding as of December 31, 2019, at a weighted-average exercise price of \$7.34 per share; and - 447,683 shares of common stock available for future grant under our 2011 Long-Term Incentive Plan, as amended; and - 105,000 shares of common stock issuable upon the vesting of restricted stock units outstanding as of December 31, 2019.
+- 5,316,831 shares of our common stock issuable upon the exercise of stock options outstanding as of December 31, 2019, at a weightedaverage exercise price of \$5.87 per share; - 14,224,460 shares of our common stock issuable upon the exercise of the warrants outstanding as of December 31, 2019, at a weightedaverage exercise price of \$7.34 per share; - 447,683 shares of our common stock available for future grant under our 2011 Long-Term Incentive Plan, as amended; and - 105,000 shares of our common stock issuable upon the vesting of restricted stock units outstanding as of December 31, 2019.

-Unless otherwise indicated, all information in this prospectus reflects or assumes the following:

-- no issuance or exercise of stock options or warrants on or after January 24, 2020; and - no exercise by the underwriter of its option to purchase additional shares of common stock and/or warrants in this offering.
+Unless otherwise indicated, all information in this prospectus reflects or assumes no issuance or exercise of stock options or warrants on or after January 17, 2020.